ESSI-Lab/DAB/README.md

 This is the case where a third party downloads the DAB source code and offers its functionalities through an online service (e.g. through a server managed by the third party).
 In this case **the following statement should appear at the third party site** offering the service:

-<code>The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) of Institute of Atmospheric Pollution Research of National Research Council of Italy.
+<code>The brokering service is offered by DAB, a software developed by National Research Council of Italy/Institute of Atmospheric Pollution Research/ESSI-Lab.
 More information is available at https://github.com/ESSI-Lab/DAB/</code>

 </details>